Location: Todd Hall | 12:00 - 12:30 PM

 We believe the answer is in creating a culture of belonging.
 Diversity is having a seat, inclusion is having a voice, and belonging is having that voice matter.

-The struggle to find your voice is often recognized in women, but the challenge is prevalent for most marginalized populations.
+The struggle to find your voice is often recognized in women, but the challenge is prevalent for most people.
 How can you help everyone in your talent pipeline find their voice?
 Books and training programs can help, but they aren’t creating the kind of change needed.

 In this session, you’ll learn how experiential learning can build the three essential elements to establish your strong, authentic voice.
 These are CONFIDENCE, CONNECTION, and COURAGE.